otam-mato/nodejs_mysql_web_app_jenkins_azure_devsecops/README.md

 ## Description

-This Jenkins pipeline script is used to automate the build, test, and deployment process of a Node.js application using Docker and Kubernetes.
+Jenkins pipeline script is used to automate the build, test, and deployment process of a Node.js application using Docker and Kubernetes.
 The break down of the different stages and their functionalities:

 1. **Check out**: This stage checks out the source code from the specified Git repository.